-[Clause 2 amended in Gazette 31 Aug 2010 p.
+[Clause 2 amended: Gazette 31 Aug 2010 p.
 4185; 3 Feb 2017 p.
 1114.]

 3. Genuine need test for category B

 To satisfy the genuine need test for category B the applicant must satisfy the Commissioner that a firearm of category A would be inadequate or unsuitable for the purpose for which the firearm is required.